aws-samples/aws-bookstore-demo-app/assets/README.md

 ## AWS Bookstore Demo App

 AWS Bookstore Demo App is a full-stack sample web application that creates a storefront (and backend) for customers to shop for fictitious books.
 The entire application can be created with a single CloudFormation template.
+[Try out the deployed application here](https://d2h3ljlsmzojxz.cloudfront.net/)!

 You can browse and search for books, look at recommendations and best sellers, manage your cart, checkout, view your orders, and more.
-Get started below!
+Get started with building your own below!
 &nbsp;

 ## License Summary